 You can piece together your entire AR-15 from barrel to buttstock, but there’s one single part that you’ll need to make it fully complete and legally yours… Your AR-15 Lower Receiver.
 Sure you have to pass a background check to even get one, but there’s much more to picking the right Lower to complete your build.
 We’re here to help!

 Table of contents

 Why is the lower the most important?
 Simple – it’s the part that holds all the other bits and pieces that make the gun go “BANG”.
-Your trigger, safety, magazine catch and bolt catch, plus the recoil system.
-Most of the essential controls are housed in the lower – meaning you can’t do much without it.
+Your trigger, safety, magazine catch, and bolt catch, plus the buffer system.
+Most of the essential controls are housed in the lower – meaning you can’t do anything without them.

 So how do you choose a lower receiver?
 Should be easy, right?